SilkRose/Pony/archive/blogs/census-consensus.md

 Here is an early screenshot of the `/questions/new` page:
 ![New question page early look](./census-consensus-images/03.png)

 This page was later moved to be at the bottom of the question list page.
 Response percentage is how many ponies in-universe responded.
-If this is set to 50%, [THIS INTRODUCTORY DEPENDENT CLAUSE READS BETTER WITH THE COMMA IN PLACE] then the answers to the survey are scaled so the total count is half of 50,240,000.
+If this is set to 50%, then the answers to the survey are scaled so the total count is half of 50,240,000.

 Here is an early screenshot of the `/questions/{id}/revisions` page:
 ![Question revision page early look](./census-consensus-images/04.png)